threefoldfoundation/info_sdk/src/3bot_sysadmin/admin_tools/3bot_backup.md

 ## Recovering with marketplace backup

-For a backup to be recovered you need to have following information:
+For a backup to be recovered, you need to have the following information:
 - The 3Bot name
 - The password associated with it.